 Step 5: The Chain is Extended

-Ever wonder where your coffee beans came from—or if that “organic honey” actually is?
-Blockchain offers end-to-end traceability, tracking every step from origin to consumer.
-This kind of transparency helps prevent fraud and verifies authenticity (no more mystery meat in your frozen dinner).
+Ever wonder where your coffee beans came from, or if that “organic honey” actually is?
+Blockchain lets you track everything from origin to consumer.
+You’ll see every step.
+This kind of transparency helps prevent fraud and verifies authenticity, no more mystery meat in your frozen dinner.

 Pro Tip: Some major retailers like Walmart already use blockchain to trace produce in seconds instead of days.

 These are exactly what they sound like: digital contracts that execute themselves.
-When preset conditions are met, the code takes over—no lawyer required.
-Real estate closings, insurance claims, and royalty payments are just a few industries being reshaped.
+When the preset conditions hit, the code takes over.
+No lawyer required.
+Real estate closings, insurance claims, royalty payments, industries across the board are getting reshaped by this stuff.
+It’s happening faster than most people realize.

 (Yes, that means fewer fax machines in law offices.
 Finally.)